TruncatedDinoSour/bread/README.md

 # bread
-idk shit abouy OSes so I decided to make a simple one and give up
+idk shit about OSes so I decided to make a simple one and give up